Uninett/daas-apps/genomics/sparkcaller/README.md

 ![SparkCaller pipeline](img/sparkcaller_pipeline.png "How the pipeline is run using the SparkCaller")

+### Recommended Spark settings
+By default `spark.task.cpus` is set to one, which means that one core is allocated per task.
+This causes Spark to spawn many tasks on the same worker, which is not ideal when using the GATK tools.
+It is thus recommended to set `spark.task.cpus` so that each worker at most has four active tasks at a time.

+SparkCaller uses the driver when merging BAM and VCF files, it is thus also recommended to allocate up to 32 cores to the driver node.

+It is also recommended to set `spark.driver.maxResultSize` to something high, as the result may be large.

 ### Configuration per tool
 It is possible to pass arbitrary arguments to each tool in the GATK toolkit.
 The input, reference, and output arguments are set automatically (KnownSites is